 Queen Creek desires to be a community different from others in the Phoenix Metropolitan Area.
 The Town's vision is to provide a quality community environment with a focus on enhancing our equestrian, historic, environmental, economic, cultural, physical, architectural, and aesthetic amenities.
 The unique character of Queen Creek will be maintained by promoting orderly development in accordance with the goals and policies described in our General Plan to continue "Keeping Queen Creek Unique."

-State Law requires communities to adopt a General Plan and review it every five years.
+State Law requires communities to adopt a General Plan and review it every ten years.
 The Town's current General Plan was approved by voters in September 2008 to reflect the growth that has occurred since its original adoption in 2002.

 You may view the entire General Plan document or the land use and parks and trails maps by clicking on the links below.
 Hard copies and CD-ROMs are available for viewing or purchase at Town Hall.
 The book can also be viewed at the Queen Creek Library.